 - The MPN in the structured data also comes from the barcode field, unless it’s blank which will this cause it to use the SKU.

 - The SKU field comes from the SKU field in Shopify.

 In Shopify, the manufacturer part number (MPN) is an odd-duck.
 This is because Shopify doesn’t have a true MPN field so stores have had to decide if they want to use the barcode/GTIN or SKU.
 The barcode/GTIN is a safe bet but some stores need to use something different.

 (If you’re a store that wants to use a different field for the MPN and you use my app, let me know.
 There are some advanced features in JSON-LD for SEO that let you customize the MPN values it uses).

 The product data (Product section) works the same way except that it will use either the selected or the first variant.
 Again, this is because of how Shopify’s product data is organized.

-At this time, Google Search is now recommending that all sites use these fields though they doesn’t yet appear to use any of it directly.
+At this time, Google Search is now recommending that all sites use these fields though they don’t yet appear to use any of them directly.

 Based on what I’ve seen, I suspect Google Search might use them behind the scenes to help identify common products.
 It’s difficult to say for sure though because of how Shopify treats that data.

 On the other hand, Google Merchant Center and Google Shopping definitely use that data.
 It’s actually a requirement for some features and if you’re missing them, your products might not be available in Merchant Center at all.